dfds/k8s-monitoring/README.md

 ## Installation

+Going through the full installation guide, you will manually deploy the Grafana helm chart to your kubernetes namespace.
+Just doing the deployment does not give you the sample dashboards, for sample dashboards and a nice way to keep dashboards updated, make sure to also setup the CI pipeline described in the laster part.

 ### Pre-requisites

 1. You must setup your own clone of the repository in Azure DevOps [(Import Git Repository).](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops)